bigmlcom/bigml-php/README.rst

 **Notice: the BigML PHP bindings 2.0 may break existing code.
 In particular, all static methods have been removed from the BigML class.
-So, if you ever used the syntaxis, e.g.:
+So, if you ever used the syntaxis, e.g.:**

     BigML::create_source(...);

-you will get an error.
-On the other hand, if you followed the syntaxis which was documented in this README, i.e.,
+**you will get an error.
+On the other hand, if you followed the syntaxis which was documented in this README, i.e.,**

     $api->create_source(...)

-you will be fine.
+**you will be fine.

-Another notice that the old constructor which accepted all of its parameters as individual arguments has been deprecated in favour of a new one supporting the sprcification of named parameters.
+**Additionally, notice that the old constructor which accepted all of its parameters as individual arguments has been deprecated in favour of a new one supporting the sprcification of named parameters.
 Use the new syntaxis instead, as described below.
 The old constructor syntaxis will be maintained until version 3.0, then removed.**

 In this repository you'll find an open source PHP library that gives